12 Hysterical, Offensive, Ridiculous, Controversial, Frightening, Sexy Book Covers

 And there you have it.
 12 of the most hysterical, offensive, ridiculous, controversial, frightening, sexy book covers of all time.
 Not a definitive list, by any means, but I think I've given you a good foundation to build upon.
 Is there anything I missed?
 Were you offended?
 Frightened?
 Aroused?
 Let us know in the comments.

-A fun thing to do with this information is to call up your local brick and mortar chain and tell them you want to see if they have a book in stock, that you have the ISBN number.
-Then give them one of these babies and try to get them to say the title.
+A fun thing to do with this information is to call up your local brick and mortar chain and tell them you want to see if they have a book in stock.
 If they have it in stock, request that they check the shelves, just to make sure.
 Then you can sit back, relax, and enjoy their discomfort.

 To leave a comment